mamani828/Annotated_MOLE/index.md

 </div>

-Compare with these Analytical results
+Compare with these Analytical results:
 <div style="display: flex; justify-content: center;">
     <img src="images/Analytical_Figure_at_Time_0.png" alt="Image 1" style="width: 45%; margin-right: 10px;">
     <img src="images/Analytical_Figure_at_Time_2.png" alt="Image 2" style="width: 45%; margin-right: 10px;">
     <img src="images/Analytical_Figure_at_Time_4.png" alt="Image 3" style="width: 45%;">
 </div>

+Very similar, now it is time to calculate the errors.
+We used an Infinity norm metric here.
+You can caluclate that by subtracting your simulation with the analyitcal at that time step and save that error metric over time.